 Figure 6.18 Time Series: 21 days of traffic [FILENAME]

 Figure 6.18 is looking at 21 days of firewall traffic sliced it into 5-minute chunks.
-Now this is quite a bit of data for a small line graph (over 6000 data points in a few inches) and when we try to represent that data with a line plot, the lines are crisscrossing over one another so much that they look like one thick and jittery line.
-If we try to reduce the mess by simplifying the underlying data with an hourly average (middle plot in 6.18), we lose the extremes and the details, which is not generally good in an industry where extremes matter.
+This is quite a bit of data for a small line graph (over 6,000 data points in a few inches), and when we try to represent that data with a line plot, the lines are crisscrossing over one another so much that they look like one thick and jittery line.
+If we try to reduce the mess by simplifying the underlying data with an hourly average (middle plot in Figure 6.18), we lose the extremes and the details, which is not generally good in an industry where extremes matter.
 In the bottom plot, we replaced the lines in the first plot with points.
-This removes a lot of the mess, allows us to see both the general trends and the extreme points.
+This removes much of the mess and allows us to see both the general trends and the extreme points.

 Time series data can get very dense to visualize when we are talking about log data.
 We even made it easier on ourselves by looking at five-minute slices instead of one-minute slices.
 How we prepare and visualize the data is dependent on what we are looking for in the data.
-If we looking for specific spikes or gaps in traffic then a rolling average should be avoided, but if we want to understand general patterns, maybe averages are called for.
+If we are looking for specific spikes or gaps in traffic then a rolling average should be avoided, but if we want to understand general patterns, maybe averages are called for.
 We’ve covered quite a few techniques so far in this chapter.
 Feel free to get creative and try one or more techniques on your time series data.
 What we if tried showing each hour with a box plot?
 What if we used larger points and varied color based on size and turned down the alpha?
-Good visualizations are generally an iterative process, go ahead and experiment!
-Don’t forget that we aren’t limited to static visualizations.
-We can create interactive visualizations (see chapter x) and as we’ll see in the next section, time series data is good candidate for turning into a video as well!
+Good visualizations are generally an iterative process, so take this as a license to experiment!
+Remember that we aren’t limited to static visualizations.
+We can create interactive visualizations (as we’ll see Chapter 11) or turn our time series into a video fit for YouTube, as well see in the next section.

-Making Data Movies
+Turning Your Data Into A Movie Star

 We have focused primarily on foundational components of data visualizations.
 These will apply to static or interactive graphics, dashboards and as we’ll see, videos as well.
 One of the more fun “tricks” we’ve learned is how to turn our data into a video.
 In order to do this, we combine two techniques: automated sequential graphics and stop-motion software.
 If you aren’t familiar with stop-motion by name, you’re certainly familiar with it by sight.
 It’s the Claymation technology of setting up a scene, taking a picture and then changing it slightly, taking another picture and so on.
 When we string all of those pictures together we get the appearance of motion and we have a video.
 Same concept here, but instead of taking a picture, we want to generate a graphic and save that off as a picture.
 Then we use any number of stop-motion software packages (mencoder, ffmpeg, iMovie, etc.) to create a movie out of the pictures.
 If you’d like to get fancy with that most software packages allow including music or doing voice-overs so you can explain the data as it’s progressing.